saveourtool/diktat/info/guide/guide-chapter-3.md

 This section describes general rules and recommendations for using spaces in the code.
 #### <a name="s3.8.1"></a> 3.8.1: Usage of whitespace for code separation

-Follow the rules below for using space to separate keywords:
+Follow the recommendations below for using space to separate keywords:

-**Note:** This recommendations are for the cases where symbols are located on the same line.
+**Note:** These recommendations are for cases where symbols are located on the same line.
 However, in some cases, a line break could be used instead of a space.

 1. Separate keywords (such as `if`, `when`, `for`) from the opening parenthesis with single whitespace.
     The only exception is the `constructor` keyword, which should not be separated from the opening parenthesis.

-2. Separate keywords like `else` or `try` from the opening brace (`{`) with a single whitespace.
+2. Separate keywords like `else` or `try` from the opening brace (`{`) with single whitespace.
     If `else` is used in a ternary-style statement without braces, there should be a single space between `else` and the statement after: `if (condition) foo() else bar()`

 3. Use a **single** whitespace before all opening braces (`{`).
 The only exception is the passing of a lambda as a parameter inside parentheses: